Terrorbear/emacs-config/README.md

 It's mostly thematically similar to spacemacs.
 What it has over spacemacs is:
 1. Ivy instead of helm.
 Which isn't a real selling point.
 Just personal preference.
 2. Symbol highlighting and navigation (next and prev on the same symbol)
-3. avy quick jumps
+3. Avy quick jumps
 4. Number completion in company

 What it shares with spacemacs
 1. That beautiful powerline
-2. window moving with shift
+2. Window moving with shift
 3. Flycheck EVERYTHING

+## TODO
+lsp-rust is bugged.
+It still uses lsp-define-stdio which is no longer used by lsp.
+You can just grep it and comment it out and then delete the lsp-rust.elc to regen it.
+I'll put in a pull request soon